Military and Overseas Voters

 First and foremost, we would like to thank you, the military voters, for your service to our country.
 To all U.S. citizens overseas, thank you for your interest in your country’s elections while far away.
 (Federal voting law defines “overseas” as anywhere outside the United States.
 This includes Canada and Mexico.)
 Military and overseas voters are welcome to use the regular registration and early voting by mail process (also known as absentee voting) available to all voters away from their home county on Election Day.
 However, there are also special provisions for you.

-Fill out and file your FPCA (Federal Postcard Application) as soon as possible but no later than a week before Election Day.
+Fill out and file your FPCA (Federal Postcard Application) as soon as possible but no later than the 11th day before Election Day.

 Receive your ballot or use the FWAB (Federal Write-in Absentee Ballot).

 Cast your vote by returning your marked ballot by Election Day, or the 5th day after if voting from overseas.